How to calculate Microfluidic flow resistance?

 This analogy points out that the microfluidic resistance quantifies an energy drop along the microfluidic channels.
 As in an electrical network, equivalent microfluidic resistances can be calculated to simplify modeling of complex microfluidic devices or Lab-On-Chip with multiple parallel and/or series channels.

 The microfluidic resistance can be calculated for microfluidic channels with simple or common cross section, such as circular or rectangular shapes.
-For these shapes, formula directly links microfluidic resistivity with:
+For these shapes, the formula directly links microfluidic resistivity with:

 - Channel geometry.